reginash99/Rescue-mate/README.md

 ```

 there is one table called transcription which can be installed within a terminal
-(the schema lies in migration folder of the project):
+(the schema lies in migration folder of the project, the respective command has to be executed in the backend folder, otherwise adjust the path to the sql file):

 (Linux/MacOS)
 ```